sdake/dotfiles-rs/README.md

 - Add or remove files from tracking
 - Built-in ignore patterns for sensitive files
 - Simple TOML-based configuration format
+- Support for creating a self-contained binary with embedded dotfiles

 ## Installation